oSharpey/cyber-obsidian/year-2/HBCS/CW1.md

 Assessing difficulty of use
-- Sharing login information with trusted contacts: Demotivators
+- Sharing login information with trusted contacts: De-motivators
--
+	- Bitwardens sending system is complex